Road Safety Manual

 Additional good solutions and best practice examples can be found in the PIARC Report (PIARC 2012b) "Human Factors in Road Design.
 Review of Design Standards in Nin Countries."

-It is important to recognize teh factors that may affect the driver's ability to anticipate, perceive and react to given situations and conditions.
+It is important to recognize the factors that may affect the driver's ability to anticipate, perceive and react to given situations and conditions.
 Table XX provides examples of driver and situational/environmental conditions that can influence ability to perceive and react to a condition, which highlights the importance of the six second requirement.

 Table 8.1 - Example of Driver and Situational/Environmental Variables That Can Influence PRT.